 Goal Description: Describe how the LEA intends to maintain the progress made in the LCFF State Priorities not addressed by the other goals in the LCAP.

 Use this type of goal to address the state priorities and applicable metrics not addressed within the other goals in the LCAP.

 The state priorities and metrics to be addressed in this section are those for which the LEA, in consultation with educational partners, has determined to maintain actions and monitor progress while focusing implementation efforts on the actions covered by other goals in the LCAP.

+State Priorities addressed by this goal: Identify the state priorities that this goal is intended to address.

 Explanation of why the LEA has developed this goal: Explain how the actions will sustain the progress exemplified by the related metrics.